 When you’re in a long distance relationship it is much harder to access nonverbal cues like gestures, body language, facial expressions, eye contact, and even voice tone.
+It’s very easy to miss (or misjudge) when someone is being sarcastic, or joking.
 This makes effective communication harder.

 People sometimes email me about their long distance relationship and say something like this: “My boyfriend hasn’t answered my calls or texts for three days now.
 I don’t know what I did wrong.
 What should I do?”